Humid subtropical climate: South Asia

 Humid subtropical climates can also be found in Nepal.
 However, the Nepalese version of the climate generally does not feature the extreme hot spells that are commonplace for many other South Asian locations with this climate.
 In Nepal cities such as Kathmandu, Pokhara, Butwal, Birgunj and Biratnagar feature this iteration of the climate.

 In South Asia, humid subtropical climates generally border on continental climates as altitude increases, or on a Mediterranean climate in western areas of Pakistan and northwestern India (e.g. Peshawar in northwestern Pakistan or Srinagar in the Kashmir Valley in India, where the primary precipitation peak occurs in March, not July or August).
 Further east, in highland areas with lengthier monsoons such as Nepal, seasonal temperature variation is lower than in the lowlands.
 Further west, moving closer to the Bagar and Great Indian Desert, the climate begins to shift towards a hot semi-arid climate.

 Southeast Asia

-In Southeast Asia, about 90% of the region has a tropical climate; but humid subtropical climates can also be seen here, such as in Northern Vietnam (including Hanoi).
+In Southeast Asia, about 90% of the region has a tropical climate; but humid subtropical climates can also be seen here, such as in Northern Vietnam.

 Southeast Asian locations with these climates can feature cool temperatures, with lows reaching 10 C during the months of December, January, and February.
 Unlike a good portion of East Asian locations with this climate however, most of Southeast Asia seldom experiences snowfall.
 These areas tend to feature hot and wet summers and cool and dry winters, with mean temperatures varying between 25 and 30 C in summer.